InVaeR/UsefullMethods/README.md

 # UsefullMethods
-Useful Methods for Ctrl+c and Ctrl+V
+Useful Methods for Ctrl+C and Ctrl+V